Parenting resources in 90 different languages

 - We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

-- We host regular events to model our approaches to learning in various subjects.
+- We host events to model our approaches to learning in various subjects.
 This gives parents the confidence to support their child’s learning at home.

 - Our Governing Body includes Parent Governors and co-opted community representatives.

-- We have a Parents' Forum who meet once every half term to provide input into strategic school decisions.
+- We have a Parents' Forum who meet once every term to provide input into strategic school decisions.

 14. Who can I contact for further information?